This post may contain affiliate links. See our affiliate disclaimer here.

 Rounded Corners

-While the rounded corners create an great exterior aesthetic, they make the interior of the RVs less functional.
+While the rounded corners create a great exterior aesthetic, they make the interior of the RVs less functional.
 The round edges mean odd-shaped cabinets with limited storage space and lower ceiling heights in some areas of the camper.

 The Best Fiberglass RV Campers